 What are the Benefits of DISC Nucleoplasty?

 This particular herniated disc treatment greatly limits the risks associated with traditional open back surgery.
 Complications are rare with this procedure.
 Some patients may experience increased symptoms for up to 10 days as the disc heals.
-Please contact PAIN DOCTOR Pain & Regenerative Medicine if you would like more information on DISC nucleoplasty.
+Please contact OPTIMAL Pain & Regenerative Medicine if you would like more information on DISC nucleoplasty.